-- 91- The Security Council, as a UN organ created by Member States, is subject to legal requirements, and is obliged to comply with the same international normative rules that the Member States are bound to.
+100- The Security Council, as a UN organ created by Member States, is subject to legal requirements, and is obliged to comply with the same international normative rules that the Member States are bound to.
 The Council shall observe all international norms, in particular the UN Charter and the peremptory norms of international law, in the process of its decision making and in its taking actions.
-Needless to say that any measure adopted in contradiction to such rules and principles will be void of any legally binding effects4. - 92- In accordance with the Article 25 of the Charter, Member States of the United Nations, including the Islamic Republic of Iran, "agree to accept and carry out the decisions of the Security Council in accordance with the present Charter".
-However, pursuant to paragraph 2 of the Article 24 of the Charter, the Security Council's decisions shall be "in accordance with the Purposes and Principles of the United Nations", which the matter has not been met in respect of UNSC's resolutions against Islamic Republic of Iran.
-Therefore, these resolutions are not acceptable and their implementation is not plausible by the Islamic Republic of Iran. - 93- Based on the IAEA Statute, the Agency's Board of Governors decisions regarding the Islamic Republic of Iran's peaceful nuclear program have the same flaw.
-Article III.B.1 of the Agency Statute links the functions of the IAEA to the UN through Article III.B.1.
-It reads as: "In carrying out its functions, the Agency shall: 1.
-Conduct its activities in accordance with the purposes and principles of the United Nations to promote peace and international co-operation, and in conformity with policies of the United Nations furthering the establishment of safeguarded worldwide disarmament and in conformity with any international agreements entered into pursuant to such policies;". - 94- The following cases are some instances of violating the preamble as well as Purposes and Principles of the UN Charter through Security Council & IAEA Board of Governors resolutions against Islamic Republic of Iran: - a) According to the first paragraph of the Charter's preamble, the Security Council shall act "to establish conditions under which justice and respect for the obligations arising from treaties and other sources of international law can be maintained, and to promote social progress and better standards of life in larger freedom". - Requiring suspension of peaceful nuclear activities, which are under the Agency full surveillance, without any effect on the Agency verification activities: - 1. will only hinder improvements of public "better standards of life", as well as "hampering the economic and technological development of Iran" (contrary to the Safeguards Agreement, Article 4 (a)); - 2. will be contrary to Agency's obligation under Article 4 (b) of the Safeguards Agreement to "avoid undue interference in Iran's peaceful nuclear activities, and in particular in the operation of facilities"; - 3. will be in contradiction with "to establish conditions under which justice and respect ... can be maintained ..." and "principles of justice".
-In fact, there is not any report by the Agency on the diversion of nuclear material and activities or any determination of "threat to the peace, breach of the peace, or act of Aggression" (according to Article 39 of the Charter) due to Iran's nuclear activities, except some vague, baseless and unverified allegations so called "alleged studies" which can not substantiate as a mean to undermine "inalienable right" of a Member State under Article 4 of the NPT.
+Needless to say that any measure adopted in contradiction to such rules and principles will be void of any legally binding effects4.

+101- In accordance with the Article 25 of the Charter, Member States of the United Nations, including the Islamic Republic of Iran, "agree to accept and carry out the decisions of the Security Council in accordance with the present Charter".
+However, pursuant to paragraph 2 of the Article 24 of the Charter, the Security Council's decisions shall be "in accordance with the Purposes and Principles of the United Nations", which has not been met in respect of the UNSC's resolutions against the Islamic Republic of Iran.
+Therefore, these resolutions are not acceptable and their implementation is not plausible by the Islamic Republic of Iran.

+102- Based on the IAEA Statute, the Agency's Board of Governors' decisions regarding the Islamic Republic of Iran's peaceful nuclear program have the same flaw.
+Article III.B.1 of the Agency's Statute links the functions of the IAEA to the UN through Article III.B.1.
+It reads: "In carrying out its functions, the Agency shall: 1.
+Conduct its activities in accordance with the purposes and principles of the United Nations to promote peace and international co-operation, and in conformity with policies of the United Nations furthering the establishment of safeguarded worldwide disarmament and in conformity with any international agreements entered into pursuant to such policies".

+103- The following cases are some instances of violating the preamble as well as Purposes and Principles of the UN Charter through the Security Council's & IAEA Board of Governors' resolutions against the Islamic Republic of Iran:

+a) According to the first paragraph of the Charter's preamble, the Security Council shall act "to establish conditions under which justice and respect for the obligations arising from treaties and other sources of international law can be maintained, and to promote social progress and better standards of life in larger freedom".

+- Requiring suspension of peaceful nuclear activities, which are under the Agency's full surveillance, without any effect on the Agency's verification activities:

+1. will only hinder improvements of public "better standards of life", as well as "hampering the economic and technological development of Iran" (contrary to the Safeguards Agreement, Article 4 (a));

+2. will be contrary to the Agency's obligation under Article 4 (b) of the Safeguards Agreement to "avoid undue interference in Iran's peaceful nuclear activities, and in particular in the operation of facilities";

+3. will be in contradiction with "to establish conditions under which justice and respect ... can be maintained ..." and "principles of justice".
+In fact, there is not any report by the Agency on the diversion of nuclear material and activities or any determination of "threat to the peace, breach of